 In 2015, partnering with the MV Theater Foundation, the Capawock and Strand Movie Theaters were re-opened and are operated by the Film Society showing commercial movies and welcoming back patrons to these two downtown historic cinemas.

-The Film Society produces the annual Martha’s Vineyard International Film Festival, the MV Environmental Film Festival, FILMUSIC Festival, and MV DOC WEEK.
-New in 2017 — SPECTRUM Film Festival focused on LBGT+ issues.
+The Film Society produces the annual Martha’s Vineyard International Film Festival, the MV Environmental Film Festival, FILMUSIC Festival, SPECTRUM Film Festival focused on LBGT+ issues, and MV DOC WEEK.
+New in 2019 — WOMEN IN FILM Festival focused on women story-tellers.